Jonak-Adipta-Kalita/JAK-Discord-Bot/README.md

 ### Getting the Firebase Credentials

 Go to [Firebase Console](http://console.firebase.google.com/) and create a Project.
 Enable Google Analytics.
+Now click on `Realtime Database` and setup a database.
 Now click on the Web Icon and create an app.
 After you created an app click on the cog icon in the sidebar and click on `Project settings`.
 Scroll to the Bottom where you will find your app now click on Config.
 Copy the Config.
 It will give some of the credentials, to get the other credentials click on `Service accounts` in `Project settings`.
 After that click on `Generate new private key`.
 This will download a JSON file, you will get the remaining Credentials from